green7ea/blog/README.md

 - you include the same file a second time,
 - based on the compiler state, it pretends to be empty.

-This is completely crazy, the file you include can change based on the status of the compiler.
-Not only that but the included files themselves can modify the status of the compiler.
+This is completely crazy, the file you include can change based on the state of the compiler.
+Not only that but the included files themselves can modify the state of the compiler (windows.h is infamous for doing this).

 This also makes compiling really long and really hard.
 Suppose that we want to compile two files which both include `<string.h>` and that `<string.h>` itself